roccminton/PlutoNotebooks/README.md

 ---
 ## Further References

-For further informations on Pluto Notebooks I reccomend this talk from the 2020 JuliaCon: https://youtu.be/IAF8DjrQSSk
+For further informations on Pluto Notebooks I reccomend a talk from the 2020 JuliaCon: https://youtu.be/IAF8DjrQSSk and of course the Pluto Github page: https://github.com/fonsp/Pluto.jl